FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Normal Flow:**

-  1.User selects his in a conference workspace, on it’s profile page and clicks the edit button.
+  1. User selects his in a conference workspace, on it’s profile page and clicks the edit button.
   2. A form with the current information and possibilities to add new information or remove information will open.
   3. The attendee will edit his profile according to his will.
   4. The attendee hits save and his profile will appear updated and his information will be updated throughout the all app.